Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: Related Works

-Most of the existing methods for HD-map perform visual understanding in the image plane~\cite{schulter2018learning,jang2018road,reiher2020sim2real}, followed by their back-projection to the ground/BEV.
-During the learning process, these methods discard the information that the space of interest is the orthogonal ground plane.
-Another category of methods implicitly exploits the knowledge of the ground plane, while performing the pixel-level understanding on the image plane~\cite{lu2019monocular,DBLP:conf/cvpr/RoddickC20}.
+Most existing methods for HD-maps perform visual understanding in the image plane~\cite{schulter2018learning,jang2018road}, followed by back-projection to BEV.
+Another category of methods implicitly exploits the knowledge of the ground plane, while performing the pixel-level understanding on the image plane~\cite{DBLP:journals/ral/LuMD19,DBLP:conf/cvpr/RoddickC20,reiher2020sim2real}.
 Some implicit methods also seek consistency across multiple synchronized cameras mounted on a rig~\cite{philion2020lift}.

-Methods in the third category explicitly use the ground plane, where the understanding also takes place in the form of BEV~\cite{DBLP:conf/cvpr/RoddickC20,philion2020lift}.
-Some other methods utilize additional information other than images such as LIDAR to produce multi-modal methods \cite{pan2020cross,hendy2020fishing}.
-Unlike existing methods, we are interested in understanding the HD-map directly in BEV using multiple frames of only one monocular camera.
+Methods in the third category explicitly use the camera matrix to project intermediate features to ground plane ~\cite{DBLP:conf/cvpr/RoddickC20,philion2020lift}.
+Some other methods utilize additional information other than images such as LIDAR to produce multi-modal methods \cite{DBLP:journals/ral/PanSLAZ20,hendy2020fishing}.
+Unlike existing methods, we are interested in understanding the BEV directly using multiple frames of only one monocular camera.

-Maybe the most relevant work for our paper is the aforementioned method \cite{DBLP:conf/cvpr/RoddickC20}.
+The most relevant work for our paper is \cite{DBLP:conf/cvpr/RoddickC20}.
 In this paper, BEV HD-maps are generated from a single image.
 This is done by learning an implicit mapping from the image plane to the BEV plane by applying a dense transformer layer on the image features and resampling the processed feature map on the corrected BEV grid using the intrinsic camera matrix.
 This process is applied to a feature pyramid to combine the context information from higher levels with higher spatial resolution details from the lower levels of the backbone network.
-The core difference to our method, is that we can directly use multiple frames using our BEV temporal aggregation module and that we also consider image-level understanding.
+This approach is substantially different than ours since we can use multiple frames in our pipeline both during training and test using our BEV temporal aggregation module and we also exploit image-level understanding in a novel way to boost performance substantially.
+Moreover, our method can use any number of images at any resolution to output segmentation over a BEV region of any resolution and size while \cite{DBLP:conf/cvpr/RoddickC20} is constrained by the dense layers they employ.